 Ethics are the moral codes abided by an individual while performing a specific task at hand.
 It is ethics that keep the ladder stable and reliable to allow scientific and medical ascent.

-Intellectual sincerity is to be followed in every step of research starting from the research question until its final publication.
+Secondly, you should conduct all your research with the consent of all your research team members.
+They should know about the study design that is to be fostered in your research.
+Everything should be discussed with them in detail and with their full involvement.
+Failed to do so, your research application will be rejected.Refrain from exaggeration in the list of aims and hypotheses.
+Proposing too many aims than can actually be achieved in a given period is another example of unethical grant writing.
+Hence, be genuine in claiming your research objectives.Intellectual sincerity is to be followed in every step of research starting from the research question until its final publication.
 Data fabrication means dishonesty in your data presentation.
 Avoid forgery in your research.
 It will do you no good.
 It will instead damage your impression on the peer reviewers as well as your overall research record.

 Authentic data is proof of authentic research.
 Never try to invent the data on your own in case you have any data missing in your research.
 In this type of situation, stay honest and positive.
 Find a biostatistician and ask for his advice.
 He will definitely provide you with logical methods to deal with the missing data.
 The methods you use should be mentioned in your research with pure transparency.